modalitysystems/modalitysoftware-docs/vsts-agent/customise.md

 ![Code Side by Side](sidebyside.png)

+The tools installation has been taken out of the Docker file and put into a single install.ps1 file, this is to reduce the number of layers that Docker produces which greatly reduces of overall image size.

 Make appropriate adjustments but leave start.ps1 script unchanged

 Open PowerShell from the extraction location and run the following command: